 Celebrate Christmas this year with a pretty cake in hues of pink and blue!
 Layers of fluffy gingerbread cake are covered with silky Swiss meringue buttercream and crowned with a wreath of edible blue holly leaves.

-My favorite Christmas décor tends to be nontraditional holiday colors.
-Red and green are nice (and I will always love red tartan!) but when December rolls around I festoon the workshop with white pine garlands, big pink globe ornaments, glittery turquoise pinecones, and magenta bows.
-It’s a happy place to be.
+My favorite Christmas décor tends to be dressed in nontraditional holiday colors.
+Although red and green are nice (and I will always love Stewart tartan!) when December rolls around I festoon the workshop with white pine garlands, big pink globe ornaments, glittery turquoise pinecones, and magenta bows.
+It’s my happy place.

 And here is the result!
 This gingerbread cake is three layers tall, filled and covered with lovely Swiss meringue buttercream, and covered with a white ganache drip.

 A set of holly plunger cutters is required to make the wreath on top of the cake.
-I love these tools so much, because you can vein the fondant as you stamp out the leaves!
+I love these tools so much.
+Because they vein the fondant as you stamp out the leaves!
 Make them a day ahead.
 They’ll need to dry so they become rigid enough to stand upright in the buttercream on top of the cake.

 I hope you’re not tired of drip cakes yet!
 I still love the effect, and I think it looks really pretty against the pink on this cake.
 A fat rope of piped blue buttercream on the top edge of the cake serves as a wreath base for all those holly leaves!

 This gingerbread cake is for people who aren’t shy about using ginger!
-It uses both ground and fresh ginger, and the baked cake has deep brown sugar and molasses notes.
-It will definitely wake up any sleepy winter taste buds with zingy flavor!
+Because it uses both ground and fresh ginger, it has bold flavor.
+It will definitely wake up any sleepy winter taste buds.